enthought/traits/docs/source/traits_user_manual/advanced.rst

 The @cached_property decorator takes no arguments.
 Place it on the line preceding the property's getter method.

-The **observes** metadata attribute accepts extended trait references, using the same syntax as the :func:`~traits.has_traits.HasTraits.observe` method's expression parameter, which is also described in :ref:`the expression section <observe-expression>`.
+The **observe** metadata attribute accepts extended trait references, using the same syntax as the :func:`~traits.has_traits.HasTraits.observe` method's expression parameter, which is also described in :ref:`the expression section <observe-expression>`.
 As a result,